CoordSpace/topicsync/README.md

 ### Installation

-Download the latest code into your go directory:
+Download the latest code into your Go directory:
 ```sh
 cd $GOPATH
 go get github.com/CoordSpace/topicsync
 ```

-Once that's done, you should have a compiled binary in your /bin directory!
+Once that's done, you should have a compiled binary in your /bin directory all ready to go!

 Now open up a new yaml file called `config.yaml` and paste the contents of the `config-sample.yaml` file from this repo into it and edit to meet your needs.

+The edited `config.yaml` file __must be stored in one of three valid directories__ in order for this program to find and use it:

+* `/etc/topicsync/`
+* `$HOME/.topicsync`
+* `./` (The same directory as the binary)

 #### Example Config.yaml